-- Have robust processes for managing wait lists to ensure patient safety is maintained.
+- Robust processes for managing wait lists to ensure patient safety is maintained.
 There must be timely and clear communication with patients/whānau and primary care, including a point of contact for patients and their whānau. - Departments must have a process for reviewing wait lists to identify those whose clinical situation is becoming more urgent.
 Review of referrals should be SMO led and decisions documented and communicated. - A transparent process for auditing all referrals that have been declined and sent back to GP must be in place and include data by ethnicity. - Establish options to increase capacity to manage any backlog and anticipated surge.
-This may include maximising existing human and theatre resources within DHBs.
+This may include maximising existing human and theatre resources within DHBs or contracting to private providers.